Tom Brown Jr.

-Tom Brown Jr. (born January 29, 1950) is an American naturalist, tracker, survivalist, and author from New Jersey, where he runs the Tom Brown Jr. Tracker School.
+Thomas Haughey Brown Jr. (January 29, 1950 – August 16, 2024) was an American naturalist, tracker, survivalist, and author from New Jersey, where he ran the Tom Brown Jr. Tracker School.

+Early life

-In his books, Brown claims that, from the age of seven, he and his childhood friend Rick were trained in tracking and wilderness survival by Rick's grandfather, "Stalking Wolf" (whom Brown claims was Lipan Apache).
-There is no evidence that "Stalking Wolf" ever existed.
-Brown writes that Stalking Wolf died when Brown was 17, and that Rick was killed in an accident in Europe shortly thereafter.
+Brown was born in Toms River, New Jersey on January 29, 1950.
+From the age of seven, as Brown wrote in his books, he and his childhood friend Rick were trained in tracking and wilderness survival by Rick's grandfather, "Stalking Wolf" (who Brown stated was Lipan Apache).
+Brown wrote that Stalking Wolf died when Brown was 17, and that Rick was killed in an accident in Europe shortly thereafter.

+Career

 Brown spent the next ten years working odd jobs to support his wilderness adventures.
 He then set out to find other people in New Jersey who were interested in his experiences.
 Initially Brown met with little success, but was eventually called on to help locate a crime suspect.
-Though the case won him national attention, he was subsequently sued for 5 million dollars for finding the wrong person.
-Despite this failure, he was able to build on this exposure to develop a profession as a full-time tracker, advertising his services for locating lost persons, dangerous animals, and fugitives from the law.
+Though the case won him national attention, he and authorities in the Ramsey, New Jersey area were subsequently sued for 5 million dollars for charging the wrong person.
+Despite this controversy, he was able to build on this exposure to develop a profession as a full-time tracker, advertising his services for locating lost persons, dangerous animals, and fugitives from the law.
 According to People magazine, "He stalks men and animals, mostly in New Jersey."
+The New York Times said that he "was considered the country's foremost authority on wilderness survival".

 The Tracker School

-Tom Brown Jr.'s Tracker School is located in New Jersey.
-Most classes offered by Tracker School are held in "Primitive Camp", which is located in the Pine Barrens of New Jersey.
-However, classes are also offered in California.
+Tom Brown Jr.'s Tracker School is located in the New Jersey Pine Barrens.
+Most classes offered by Tracker School are held in Primitive Camp or Joseph Citta Boy Scout Camp, both of which are located near Waretown, New Jersey.
+However, classes are also offered in California and Florida.
 Workshops involve Brown's versions of Plains Indian ceremonies, including the sweat lodge and vision quest.

-Personal life
+Personal life and death

-In July 1977 Tom Brown Jr. married Judy Duck Ford, 33.
+In July 1977, Tom Brown Jr. married Judy Duck Ford, 33.
 At the time Judy had a daughter Kerry, 15, and a son Paul, 11, from a previous marriage.
 The two had one child, Tom Brown III, together.
 Brown later married Debbie Brown and had two children with her, Coty Tracker Brown and River Scout Brown.
-Brown is currently married to his third wife, Celeste Brown.
+Later, Brown married his third wife, Celeste Brown.

+Brown died in Neptune, New Jersey, on August 16, 2024, at the age of 74.

 Publications and media

-Brown has written 18 books to date.
+Brown has written 18 books.
 His first book The Tracker, in 1978, chronicled his coming of age.
 Reader's Digest printed a condensed version of the story and provided information about Brown's new Tracker School.
 Tom Brown's books are published by Penguin Books: